Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 > transactions.
 Once a call is resolved (canceled or executed) the deposit is returned to the
 > initiator.
 The deposit is not taken from the multi-sig's balance but from the initiator.

-For a more in-depth introduction into multi-signature accounts on AXIASolar, please see [the accounts page section on Multi-sigs](learn-accounts.md#multi-signature-accounts).
+For a more in-depth introduction into multi-signature accounts on AXIACoin, please see [the accounts page section on Multi-sigs](learn-accounts.md#multi-signature-accounts).

 ## AXIA Signer